readwarn/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - - go back to previous directory

 ls -l -a . .. /boot - list all files (and hidden) in current directory, parent of current directory and the boot directory

+file /tmp/iamafile - prints the type of a file